-Within its public road right-of-way, Caltrans will only allow the planting of trees.
-Contact your local Caltrans District Office Permit Engineer and Landscape Architect for more information.
+Within its public road right-of-way, Caltrans will allow the planting of trees and shrubs.
+Contact your local Caltrans District Office Permit Engineer and Landscape Architect for more information, including restrictions related to the drought.

 A. Suitability (0-5 points)